crguezl/vuejs-components-fundamentals/docs/src/index.md

 [You can download the pdf version of this document here](index.pdf) or by clicking in the left upper corner.

+## The goals

+We have three branches in this repo

+1. `main` has the initial structure
+2. `solution` has the final solution developed by the authors of the course
+3.

 ## References